-The Change Board will consider this modification at its meeting on 19 December 2018, where it will determine whether SECMP0057 should be approved or rejected.
+The Change Board considered this modification at its meeting on 19 December 2018, and determined that SECMP0057 should be approved.

 1. Summary

 What is the issue?

 Under the current arrangements there is no obligation on Users to notify the SSC or any other party before they begin to utilise a second or subsequent User System.
 Nor is there a requirement for there to be a User Security Assessment of a second or subsequent User System.